davidrbourke/DVA-C02/S3 Security.md

 For a scenario where the Users are not part of AWS, and you don't want to make the bucket public.
 You can generate a pre-signed URL.

+- URL Expiration
-- URL Expiration: S3 Console - 1 min to 12 hours, AWS CLI generated: --expire-in seconds to 168 hours
+  - S3 Console generated: 1 min to 12 hours
+  - AWS CLI generated: --expire-in seconds to 168 hours
 - The URL inherits the permissions GET/PUT, etc of the AWS User the pre-signed URL was generated under.

 ## S3 Access points